 Thesis

-SQL is declarative; Trilogy is more declarative.
+SQL is declarative; Trilogy queries should be even more declarative.

 import store_sales as store_sales;